VinayNoogler000/Developer-Landing-Page/README.md

 _I also followed indsutry coding practices to make the codebase easier to read and maintain._

-_Thank you for reading this and I hope that you liked it._
+_Thank you for reading this, and I hope that you liked it._

 _Please, feel free to give constructive feedbacks, so that I can improve myself._